Drones in agriculture and farming

 Why are they so popular?
 Drones offer a bird's eye view of entire land segments, allowing for comprehensive assessment of pest and weed infestations, soil quality and consistency, and irrigation problems.
+Fertilizer or pesticide spraying drones are highly efficient and accurate when compared to traditional methods.
 For farmers on the ground, the difference is not always visible especially when there is only a marginal decrease in quality across different parts of the field.

 Drones offer increased farm efficiency.
 They can be set to survey the agricultural area periodically, allowing farmers to monitor changes to their farm over hours, days, weeks or even months from the comfort of their homes.
 However, drone use in agriculture has raised some concern over the potential for collisions with crop dusters, as well as a number of privacy concerns.

 With drones, farmers are able to monitor and improve the efficiency of their agricultural efforts.
 It has proven to be a useful tool in a range of scouting and mapping applications, such as a scouting tool for new fields, a survey aid for large tracts of land and an easy way to check crop sections.
 Drones have changed the way farmers look at agriculture.
 These are the key benefits of their incorporation into this sector.